firebolt-db/godocs/docs/sql_reference/functions-reference/string/reverse.md

 # REVERSE

-This function returns a string of the same size as the original string, with the elements in reverse order.
+Returns a string of the same size as the original string, with the elements in reverse order.

 ## Syntax
 {: .no_toc}